-A survivor assessment is typically done by a counselor, often from an NGO specializing in working with survivors of child labor, forced labor, and/or human trafficking.
+A survivor assessment is typically done by a counselor, often from an NGO specializing in working with survivors of child labour, forced labour, and/or human trafficking.
 The counselor's assessment will play an important role in the survivor's recovery and may also help plan for the survivor's role in the trial process.

-During the assessment, the counselor will work to identify the survivor's strengths and get to know the survivor as a person, not just as a survivor of child labor, forced labor, and/or human trafficking.
+During the assessment, the counselor will work to identify the survivor's strengths and get to know the survivor as a person, not just as a survivor of child labour, forced labour, and/or human trafficking.
 Focusing on the survivor's strengths and good qualities can help empower the survivor.
-It is a best practice to focus on the survivors as a whole, not solely viewing him or her based on the situation that happened to him or her.
+It is a best practice to focus on the survivor as a whole, not solely viewing him or her based on the situation that happened to him or her.